siddhantgavand12/Virtual-Air-Canvas/README.md

    python drawing_app.py

 3. Draw with your hand:
-   Move your hand to draw on the canvas.
+   - Move your hand to draw on the canvas.
-   Switch colors by positioning your hand in color zones.
+   - Switch colors by positioning your hand in color zones.

+4. Clear the canvas:
+   - Move your hand to the clear zone.

+5. Exit the application:
+   - Press 'q'.